kshao19/Money-Growth-and-Inflation-A-Data-Exploration/README.md

 - Does printing money leads to larger inflation? ("Inflation is always and everywhere a monetary phenomenon."
 (Milton Friedman, 1970))

 ### Data Sources
-The data provided for this analysis is publicly available at
+This analysis will be using monthly data publicly available at [FRED] (https://fred.stlouisfed.org/)
+- Real and Nominal GDP
+- CPI
+- PPI
+- PCE
+- Money Supply M1
+- Money Supply M2

 ### Data Analysis
+**1. What is the relationship between real and nominal GDP**

 ### Results/Findings